munificent/game-programming-patterns/book/data-locality.markdown

 ## Intent

-*Speed memory access by arranging data to take advantage of CPU caching.*
+*Accelerate memory access by arranging data to take advantage of CPU caching.*

 ## Motivation